 Both candidates running for union president talked about an issue that a retired general recently brought to the forefront.

-In April, former Robins Commander, now CEO of the
+In April, former Robins Commander, now CEO of the21st Century Partnership,

 Bob McMahon called the relationship between base management and the union,"the number one threat" to Robins Air Force Base.

 McMahon made his point by comparing the number of grievances filed at Robins to the nation's two other Air Logistics Centers.

 Last Year, McMahon said Robins had more than double that of Hill Air Force Base in Utah and three times that of Tinker in Oklahoma.

 He said, "We've got to figure out how we can do this more effectively at the lowest possible level."

 McMahon urged labor and management to resolve issues, before they become formal grievances and potentially harm Robins chances of surviving a future round of BRAC, or Base Realignment and Closure.

 Union president for nine years and seeking a fourth term, Tom Scott, said during Thursday's shutdown rally, that he would like to see the number of grievances reduced.